jesc19/quantum-computing/README.md

 # quantum-computing
-Basic introductory codes to quatum computing using Python and Qiskit
+Basic introductory codes to quatum computing using Python and Qiskit library